bradybutcher/bradybutcher/README.md

 🚗 Currently: Support Technician at Brighton Area Schools (2022)

-🎓 Studying Computer Science at the University of Michigan (2023)
+🎓 Will study Computer Science at the University of Michigan (2023)

 <img align="center" src="github-user-contribution.svg"/>